Department of Molecular Microbiology

 Professor of Pathology and Immunology

-Sean P. J. Whelan, PHD
+Sean P. J. Whelan, Ph.D.

-Marvin A Brennecke Distinguished Professor of Molecular Microbiology (primary appointment)
+Marvin A Brennecke Distinguished Professor of Molecular Microbiology

 Head of the Department of Molecular Microbiology

-PHD University of Reading 1993
+Doctor of Philosophy, University of Reading, 1993

 Molecular Microbiology Research Electives